 This certification is also valid for five years.
 GPM-m application costs USD $999 for GPM members and USD $1,199 for non-members.

 Sustainability cannot simply be in the hands of a select few individuals and project managers.
 It needs to be an organisation-wide initiative.
-And who better to get things changing and moving in an organisation than the Project Management Office?
-In fact, our CEO Laith Adel has written an amazing piece on why the PMO needs to be at the sustainability frontlines.
-Make sure to check out that article here.
+And who better to get things changing and moving in an organisation than the PMO?
+Learn more about the rise of Sustainable Project Management with our Complete Guide and learn more about pmo365‘s efficient, integrated PPM solutions here.